pingcap/blog/tide-developing-a-distributed-database-in-a-breeze.md

 ---
-title: "TiDE: Developing a Distributed Database in a Breeze"
+title: 'TiDE: Developing a Distributed Database in a Breeze'
 author: ['Baurine Huang', 'Yilong Li', 'Aylei Wu']
 date: 2021-05-13
 summary: TiDE is a VS Code extension for developing TiDB.
 It offers IDE, debugging, log search, Kubernetes integration, and VM management for TiDB clusters.